bedecarroll/blog/content/posts/2013-11-12-powershell-tip-jar-powershelld-winsat-on-windows-8-1.md

 Anyway, it turns out that the underlying tool for WEI, WinSAT lives on!
 This is good news as it means the Win32_WinSAT class will still be updated with the correct values.
-So to get this little functionality I&#8217;ve written a (rather long) PowerShell one-liner that displays the WinSAT values as per the old WEI names using expressions.
+So to get this little functionality I've written a (rather long) PowerShell one-liner that displays the WinSAT values as per the old WEI names using expressions.